aybry/collect_whalealerts/README.md

 ```

 ### Python Environment
 Create a virtual environment for this repo.
-I used Anaconda.
+If you use [Anaconda](https://www.anaconda.com/products/individual), type the following:

 ```
 conda create -y -n whalealert --file requirements.txt
 ```

-Activate the environment and start the script.
+Activate the environment and start the script:

 ```
 conda activate whalealert